CARE ACT 2014

 The design of any mechanism should, however, be introduced in cooperation with stakeholders and partners to ensure it is sustainable and ensure that innovation, and individual choice and control are not undermined.
 Any move to payments by outcomes should be achieved such that smaller, specialist, voluntary sector and community-based providers are not excluded from markets or disadvantaged, because for example, they do not have appropriate IT systems.

-The local authority should keep under review emerging ideas and best practice about outcomes based commissioning and payments by outcomes, for example the New Economics Foundation(NEF).
+The local authority should keep under review emerging ideas and best practice about outcomes based commissioning and payments by outcomes.

 3.2 Promoting quality